IllegalWeaponsDealer/CS2-INSPECT-LINK-GEN/readme.md

 # Serialize Item Preview Data

+# !PLANS TO ADD A DESERIALIZE FUNCTION ARE IN PROGRESS, IF YOU ALREADY HAVE SOME INFOMATION FEEL FREE TO SHARE

 ## Overview
 This utility script converts a `CEconItemPreviewDataBlock` protobuf from CS:GO or CS2 into a serialized string.
 The resulting string can then be used in: